Want to download this guide to read later? Guide to IVF Lab Results

 What information will I need to know for my embryo transfer?

-You will be given your transfer time when the embryologist calls you with your Day 4 embryo update.
+You will be given your transfer time when the embryologist messages you with your Day 4 embryo update.
 Embryo Transfers are usually performed mid to late morning but can vary due to the number of other patients that may be booked.
 You will be required to arrive at PCRM 30 minutes prior to your transfer time and must prepare by having a fairly full bladder.
-The instructions for the transfer prepatration and the continuation of your medications are in the written instructions already given to you by the nurses.
+The instructions for the transfer preparation and the continuation of your medications are in the written instructions already given to you by the nurses.

 When I went to another clinic they had 14 embryos and transferred 2 on Day 3 and froze 10 embryos for me.
 Why do I have fewer embryos to freeze after Day 5 transfer?